Kong/docs.konghq.com/app/gateway/2.7.x/plan-and-deploy/hybrid-mode/index.md

 ## Fault tolerance

-A valid question you may ask is: What would happen if control plane nodes are down, will the data plane keep functioning?
-The answer is yes.
+If control plane nodes are down, the data plane will keep functioning.
 Data plane caches the latest configuration it received from the control plane on the local disk.
 In case the control plane stops working, the data plane will keep serving requests using cached configurations.
 It does so while constantly trying to reestablish communication